Diaper Rash: Tips For Prevention And Treatment

 - Not changing dirty diapers regularly is another major cause of diaper rash, and so is diarrhea.

 - Rashes may be caused by fungal or yeast infections (candida) and could be a side-effect of antibiotics.

 - Certain foods could also cause diaper rash.

 Prevention is better than cure

 Adequate skin care is the best preventive method.
 Follow these tips:

-- Hands should be washed clean with soap and water before handling a fresh diaper.
-The child, especially his bottom, should be kept clean.
+- Hands must be washed clean with soap and water before handling a fresh diaper.
+The child, especially his bottom, must be kept clean.

-- A barrier cream or ointment like petroleum jelly or zinc oxide should be used to prevent skin irritation.
-It is necessary to completely dry the baby’s bottom before the ointment is applied.
+- A barrier cream or ointments like petroleum jelly or zinc oxide may be used to prevent skin irritation.
+It is necessary to completely dry the baby's bottom before the ointment is applied.

 - If you are using cloth diapers for your baby, study the manufacturer's cleaning instructions and follow them scrupulously.
 Detergent should be used in the specified quantity only.
 And make sure that the diapers are rinsed thoroughly to remove all traces of soap and detergents, as these can irritate the baby's skin.